rkotze/rkotze.github.io/_drafts/2019-12-29-jwt-secure-apollo-client-graphql.md

   });
 ```

-In the login mutation you will want to replace the logic for returning tokens with creating cookies.
+In the login mutation, you will want to replace the logic for returning tokens with creating cookies.
 I've also thought it would be hand to return the user data.

 ```javascript
 async function login(_, { email, password }, { res }) {